Kim Philby: Washington, D.C.

 In September 1949, the Philbys arrived in the United States.
 Officially, his post was that of First Secretary to the British Embassy; in reality, he served as chief British intelligence representative in Washington.
-His office oversaw a large amount of urgent and top-secret communications between the United States and London.
+His office oversaw a large amount of urgent and top secret communications between Washington and London.
 Philby was also responsible for liaising with the CIA and promoting "more aggressive Anglo-American intelligence operations".
 A leading figure within the CIA was Philby's wary former colleague, James Jesus Angleton, with whom he once again found himself working closely.
-Angleton remained suspicious of Philby, but lunched with him every week in Washington.
+Angleton remained suspicious of Philby but lunched with him every week in Washington.

 A more serious threat to Philby's position had come to light.
 During the summer of 1945, a Soviet cipher clerk had reused a one-time pad to transmit intelligence traffic.
 This mistake made it possible to break the normally impregnable code.
-Contained in the traffic (intercepted and decrypted as part of the Venona project) was information that documents had been sent to Moscow from the British Embassy in Washington.
-The intercepted messages revealed that the British Embassy source (identified as "Homer") travelled to New York City to meet his Soviet contact twice a week.
-Philby had been briefed on the situation shortly before reaching Washington in 1949; it was clear to Philby that the agent was Donald Maclean, who worked in the British Embassy at the time and whose wife, Melinda, lived in New York.
-Philby had to help discover the identity of "Homer" but also wished to protect Maclean.
+Contained in the traffic (intercepted and decrypted as part of the Venona project) was information that documents had been sent to Moscow from the British embassy in Washington.
+The intercepted messages revealed that the embassy source (identified as "Homer") travelled to New York City to meet his Soviet contact twice a week.
+Philby had been briefed on the situation shortly before reaching Washington in 1949; it was clear to Philby that the agent was Maclean, who worked in the embassy at the time and whose wife, Melinda, lived in New York.
+Philby had to help discover the identity of "Homer", but also wished to protect Maclean.

 In January 1950, on evidence provided by the Venona intercepts, Soviet atomic spy Klaus Fuchs was arrested.
-His arrest led to others, Harry Gold, a courier with whom Fuchs had worked, David Greenglass and Julius and Ethel Rosenberg.
-The investigation into the British Embassy leak continued and the stress of it was exacerbated by the arrival in Washington, in October 1950, of Guy Burgess—Philby's unstable and dangerously alcoholic fellow Soviet spy.
+His arrest led to others: Harry Gold, a courier with whom Fuchs had worked, David Greenglass, and Julius and Ethel Rosenberg.
+The investigation into the embassy leak continued and the stress of it was exacerbated by the arrival in Washington, in October 1950, of Burgess—Philby's unstable and dangerously alcoholic fellow spy.